Monday, April 08, 2024

 In the years since I’ve been lucky enough to return to Kennedy on two other occasions.
 For this inaugural visit, Gary and I booked a bus tour that drove past the launch pad and stopped briefly outside the towering Vehicle Assembly Building.
 Beyond Kennedy, I loved riding Space Mountain at Disney World.
 Sadly, the Epcot Centre proved a real letdown.
 I doubt I'll ever return.

 Gary and I drove from Orlando to Fort Lauderdale to spend time with his friends.
 I don’t recall much beyond a string of nights out on the town.
-Although we did enjoy an afternoon visiting the fabled Miami Beach.
-We stopped for a late lunch at Compass Café.
+Although we enjoyed an afternoon visiting the fabled Miami Beach, We stopped for a late lunch at Compass Café.
 At the time, it was located on the ground floor of the Waldorf Towers Hotel, a beautifully restored Art Deco building on the Miami Beach beachfront.

 A few days later Gary drove four of us down the Florida Keys for three fun-filled, alcohol-fueled, nights in Key West.
 Driving over the Seven Mile Bridge was a real highlight.
 I'd seen images of this extraordinary structure in an old National Geographic magazine.
 As the name suggests, it spans an extended stretch of open water linking Boot and Big Pine Keys.
 There's something undeniably surreal about driving for miles over the open sea.